 These are cheaper but less efficient and run by integral collector/storage or thermosyphon systems.

-It’s important that you have a qualified and experienced contractor install your system.
+It’s important that you have a qualified and experienced contractor such as Mo Solar apps install your solar water heater.
 Do check their license, the BBB for complaints and speak to their past customers before selecting the right person.

 It’s not enough if the contractor just installs your water heater.
 They should also keep a regular maintenance schedule.